Ishq Ki Inteha

-Ishq Ki Inteha (عشق كى انتہا) is a TV serial directed by Kamran Qureshi & Iram Qureshi written by Zafar Mairaj and produced by Raheel Rao & Kamran Qureshi.
+Ishq Ki Inteha (عشق كى انتہا) is a TV serial directed by Kamran Qureshi and Iram Qureshi written by Zafar Mairaj and produced by Raheel Rao and Kamran Qureshi.

-This serial is about the trapping of women by mafia working in jails and saloons for prostitution & illegal works.
+This serial is about the trapping of women, by organised criminal groups, into working in jails and saloons for prostitution and illegal work.
 Also, the gang activities utilising young boys being forcibly employed, encouraging habitual drunkards for gambling by providing debts and later blackmailing.

 Plot

 Bakhtawar (Sarwat Gilani), an educated girl from a lower-class family, loves Farhad (Humayun Saeed), son of a millionaire Malik Jalal (Usmaan Peerzada).
 Farhad is abroad for higher studies and they have another fellow university mate, Rashid (Kashif Mehmood), a junior lawyer, who is sacrificing his love for Bakhtawar knowing her bend and helps her as much as he can.

 After Bakhtawar's father died, her mother (Rubina Ashraf) married Qayyum (Mehmood Aslam), a gambler and drunkard, who now has a debt of ten hundred thousand from Sheru (Saud), the manager of a gambling place.
 Sheru threatens to take his son Shehzad (Hassan Niazi) as a hostage if he doesn't pay his debt within a month.
 However, seeing Bakhtawar's beauty, Sheru offers Qayyum a new deal, which is that he won't take Qayyum's son if Qayyum marries Bakhtawar to him.
 Qayyum readily agrees, as Bakhtawar is only his stepdaughter.

 The morning of the wedding, Farhad arrives and beats up Sheru.
 He takes Bakhtawar to his home, but his father disapproves and insults her.
 A distressed Bakhtawar runs home, only to find Qayyum beating her mother.
 She hits Qayyum on the head so hard that he dies.

 Bakhtawar is arrested.
 In jail, she meets a woman Shehnaz (Samina Peerzada), who gives her an address for a job.
 Rashid fights for Bakhtawar, and she is released.
 Shehnaz works for Malik Jalal, who is an underworld Don; they run illegal businesses and present beautiful girls to bureaucrats to get their files signed.
 Bakhtawar joins Shehnaz for work, who sends her to a client's home, where she is planned raped.